Do you struggle with your scientific writing?

 Module 3: Paragraph & sentence structure.
 Scientific language & style

-Here you learn to write well-structured, clear & concise scientific texts.
+Here you learn to write well-structured, clear, and concise scientific texts.

 - Paragraph structure: key to easy-to-read texts